jpsca/sqla-wrapper/docs/queries.rst

 ----------------------------------------------

 So how do we get data back out of our database?
-For this SQLAlchemy-Wrapper provides a :attr:`~SQLALchemy.query` attribute.
+For this SQLA-Wrapper provides a :attr:`~SQLALchemy.query` attribute.
 When you call it whith your :class:`Model` class you will get back a new query object over all records.
 You can then use methods like
 :func:`~sqlalchemy.orm.query.Query.filter` to filter the records before you fire the select with :func:`~sqlalchemy.orm.query.Query.all` or :func:`~sqlalchemy.orm.query.Query.first`.

 If you want to go by primary key you can also use :func:`~sqlalchemy.orm.query.Query.get`.